Zoom on the Honda EM6500SX

-In a nutshell, the Honda EM6500S is a portable generator mostly geared towards:
+In summary, the Honda EM6500SX is a portable generator especially useful for:

 - Homeowners who want to be sure of their ability to power their fridges, cooking tools, heating and lighting equipment during power failures